-During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where we will be free to disembark around 8 am.
-Bid farewell to your expedition team and fellow passengers as you continue on your onward journeys.
+During the early morning, we cruise up the Beagle Channel, before quietly slipping into dock in Ushuaia, where you will be free to disembark around 8 am.
+Bid farewell to your expedition team and fellow passengers, as you continue on your onward journey.

-On disembarkation, passengers on flights departing prior to 2 pm will be transferred directly to Ushuaia Airport.
-Passengers flying after 2 pm will have time to explore Ushuaia, prior to an afternoon airport transfer, the details of which will be provided onboard prior to disembarkation.
-For those staying on in Ushuaia, they will be transferred to their post-voyage Ushuaia accommodation.
+On disembarkation, passengers on flights departing prior to 2pm will be transferred directly to Ushuaia Airport.
+If you are flying after 2pm, you will have time to explore Ushuaia, before an afternoon transfer to the airport.

 Polar Temperatures during Antarctic season: Min.: -15°C; Max.
 12°C; Average 0°C.